Build an App Using Only AI (No Code Required)

 Add a new page:

-“Create a reports page that shows total invoices, paid vs unpaid, and revenue this month”
+“Create a reports page that shows total invoices, paid vs unpaid, and totals this month”

 Add relationships:

-“Create a clients collection and link each invoice to a client”
+“Create a clients page and link each invoice to a client”

 Deploy updates: